 Especially if we are talking about gardens in a city as bustling as this one where the incessant traffic on the streets and people in a hurry are a constant.
 It is wonderful to find small oases where you can take a break surrounded by water and vegetation.
 Such is the case of Greenacre Park and Paley Park, both in Midtown Manhattan.

 Why go to these parks?

 What makes these two secret places in New York different from other parks are two beautiful waterfalls that adorn the environment and whose sound of water transports you to a quiet place where you can get away from the hustle and bustle of the city while reading a book or having a coffee at one of the cozy little tables available to visitors.
 The trees of Greenacre Park and Paley Park manage to create that feeling of intimacy and serenity that I love about this place.

 My favorite time to visit is in the spring and fall, when the flora is at its peak.
 For example, in autumn the trees were very beautiful and decorated with pumpkins so typical of Halloween and Thanksgiving.
 It makes for some very cool pictures.

 - Greenacre Park: Located in Midtown East at 217 E 51st Street.

 - Paley Park: Located between 3 East 53rd Street and Fifth Avenue.

-2. Experience a movie night at Bryant Park!
+7. Experience a night at the movies in Bryant Park!

 Why not dedicate an afternoon to going to the movies in New York during your trip?
 A good plan for Monday nights during the summer in the city, when temperatures are hot, is to go to Bryant Park to enjoy its outdoor film festival.